 Members of Congress have busy, often-changing schedules.
 Academy staff will be working on scheduling a meeting time and will strive to notify you as soon as possible once the meeting details are finalized.
 However, until a meeting is secured with the office, we do ask that you hold the day and remain flexible.

 Typically, meetings will take place at an official’s local office.
 However, a meeting can also occur at a coffee shop, a school, or a music related venue.
 For larger groups that cannot fit in a local district office, the Academy will secure an appropriate venue to host the meeting.

 Meeting with a staff member is just as important as meeting with your Senator or Representative.
 Staff are the eyes and ears for their bosses and can influence their decisions on policy making.

-Yes, the Academy will conduct two training webinars prior to District Advocate day and provide a toolkit with talking points and a social media guide, so that you are fully equipped to be an effective advocate.
+Yes.
+The Academy will provide you with everything you need prior to your District Advocate day meeting, including talking points on the important legislative issues and a social media guide with tips to help amplify your efforts—you will be fully equipped to be an effective advocate.
 Participants can also submit specific questions to firstname.lastname@example.org.